h-yung/trip-organizer/README.md

 2. Define basic endpoints needed for API.
 3. Write functions and test API with Postman.
 4. Inside server directory (update your .gitignore), create front-end directories.
 5. Design main workflows/pages.
-This was essentially a single page app, with few enough conditionals that I didn't bother using React Router.
-Although I could probably have used Context.
+This was essentially a single page app, with few enough conditionals that I didn't bother using React Router. **Mild regrets about this now.**
 6. Write components and very wasteful (S)CSS.
 7. Change your mind a few times about how to handle certain user flows.
 8. Rewrite the build and deploy scripts.
 9. Fiddle with the design for some hours using browser dev tools.
 10. Deploy and check functionality.

-If I had to restart, I would not have two package.json ...
+If I had to restart,

+-   I would not have ended up with two package.json ...
     I didn't end up getting the Vite dev environment to play more nicely with the serverless functions.
 Is Hono worth looking at?

+-   Try a relational database.
+    Mongo is familiar but the more I worked on this, the less it made sense that these documents were all together.
+Very repetitive storage and requesting.

 ## Future documentation/etc